 Click here to learn more.

-cats were revered as gods and often buried alongside their beloved kings and queens.
+In ancient Egypt, cats were revered as gods and often buried alongside their beloved kings and queens.
 Today we continue to revere our household cats, yet sometimes, it can feel as if they are treating us more like servants than royalty.
 Truth is, if your

 cat gives you the cold shoulder, you should probably consider it a compliment.
 Sometimes, domesticated felines just